amansd78/Josephus-Problem/README.md

 person who looks k − 1 places ahead1
 and kills the person at that spot.
 Then the process is repeated in a circle until only one person survives, who is the winner W(n).

-For a given number of people (n) and a given number of steps (k), the algorithm starts at the first person who looks k − 1 places ahead1 and kills the person at that spot.
-Then the process is repeated in a circle until only one person survives, who is the winner W(n).